 You can minimize serious health concerns in a Japanese Chin by purchasing from a reputable breeder who engages in responsible breeding practices, and through screening for common diseases and conditions.

 Chin are smart and eager to please, and will learn the basics quickly.
-Always train them with positive reinforcement, dog treats, and praise, because they are sensitive to harsh treatment and will become stubborn in response.
+Always train them with positive reinforcement, delicious and healthy dog treats, and praise, because they are sensitive to harsh treatment and will become stubborn in response.
 They also become bored easily, so change up the training frequently.

 With the balance of a cat, Chin do very well in agility training.